georgeburry/georgeburry.github.io/_posts/2018-05-14-API-data-for-analyzing-crashes.md

 weather_df.to_csv('weather-data.csv')
 ```

 After going through one of the JSON files that was returned to me, I found the section that I want ("currently").
 It contains the overall weather conditions, precipitation type (if any) and most importantly, the chance of rain.
-If the chance is greater than 50%, then I am satisfied that if was raining at the time for the sake of this exercise.
+If the chance is greater than 50%, then I am satisfied that it was probably raining at the time for the sake of this exercise.

 ```python
 print(d['currently'])
 ```

     {'time': 1351069800, 'summary': 'Clear', 'icon': 'clear-night', 'precipIntensity': 0, 'precipProbability': 0, 'temperature': 53.74, 'apparentTemperature': 53.74, 'dewPoint': 51.68, 'humidity': 0.93, 'pressure': 1018.53, 'windSpeed': 2.68, 'windBearing': 293, 'cloudCover': 0.12, 'visibility': 6.09}

 ```python
 import json